rajatrakesh/DataAILab/README.md

-# Put AI Agents to work for Service Operations
+# Data and AI Workshop

-## ServiceNow Workshop Lab Guide - Yokohama Release
+## ServiceNow Workshop Lab Guide - Yokohama Release P5

-Welcome to the ServiceNow AI Agents for Service Operations workshop!
-This hands-on lab guide will give you practical experience with ServiceNow's Generative AI assistant, Now Assist, and AI Agents.
+Welcome to the ServiceNow Data and AI hands-on lab guide will give you practical experience with ServiceNow's Generative AI assistant, Now Assist, and AI Agents.

 ### 🎯 Lab Objectives

 By completing this workshop, you will:
-- Enable Now Assist and start using GenAI on Day 1
+- Enable Now Assist and start using GenAI
 - Review the Now Assist and Agents turnkey configuration
-- Learn how Now Assist and ServiceNow Agents improve workflows for different personas:
-  - **The Agent**: Summarize incidents, generate resolution notes, create knowledge articles, analyze monitoring alerts
-  - **The Employee**: Use AI Search and Virtual Agent capabilities
-  - **The Developer**: Generate playbooks, flows, and scripts using Now Assist for Creator
+- Learn to deploy advanced features and capabilities of Now Assist, & AI Agent

 ### 📋 Prerequisites